-The only known example of Matteo Pagano's Separately Issued Map of the 1541 Conquest of Tunis.
+The only known example of Matteo Pagano's Separately Issued Map of the 1541 Siege of Algiers.

-The only known example of Matteo Pagano's Map of the 1541 Conquest of Tunis, engraved in Venice by the master engraver Matteo Pagano.
+The only known example of Matteo Pagano's Map of the 1541 Siege of Algiers, engraved in Venice by the master engraver Matteo Pagano.

 This rare and until recently unknown woodcut map was first catalogued by Szathmáry (1992) who in 1987 bought the only known example of this work in Arezzo.
 The work was part of a small collection of woodcut plates signed by Matteo Pagano, Giovanni Andrea Vavassore and Tommaso di Salò, which were then sold separately.
 After that the work was part of the Fritz Hellwig collection.

 Szathmáry, in the cataloging of these unpublished woodcuts, dated the map to 1541, probably based on the military events depicted in the table, relating to the siege of Algiers in 1541 by the fleet led by Charles V. However, if we accept the hypothesis that the model of this work is the De stadt van Aelgier (1542) by Cornelis Antoniszoon, the work of Pagano must necessarily be later.
 The other theory, that this plate is the model for the Dutch one, seems to be disproved by the fact that Antoniszoon took part in the expedition of Charles V to the African coast.